HZYisnotikun/Myscale_data_extraction/README.md

 #### Create your conda environment for Myscale database

-To create a Conda environment with Python 3.10 and install dependencies using the `requirements.txt` file, follow these steps:
+To create a conda environment with Python 3.10 and install dependencies using the `requirements.txt` file, follow these steps:

 Creating a Conda Environment